 Yes!
 You can measure the results from performance consulting initiatives using the following levels of evaluation (ref: Jack and Patti Phillips — ROI methodology):

-Performance consulting initiatives benefit organizations in multiple ways — from a reduction in the cost of training (by eliminating unnecessary training) to better harmony between learning and the business strategy.
+Performance consulting initiatives benefit organizations in multiple ways — from a reduction in the cost of training (by eliminating unnecessary training) to better harmony between corporate learning and the business strategy.…….to better harmony between corporate learning and the business strategy.
 A good performance consultant wins when the organization they are consulting wins.

 If you are interested in learning more, Infopro Learning breaks learning performance consulting into three main categories; Business and Performance Gap Analysis, Learning Strategy, and Learning Effectiveness Evaluation.